Crossroads (folklore): Ancient religions

 "According to the fourth-century historian Philochorus,... at Athens, offerings also were sent to the crossroads on the sixteenth of the month - i.e., half a month after the new-moon offering, at the time of the full moon."
-In Graeco-Roman society rituals of protection were done at crossroads and purification ritual remains were left at the crossroads.
-The Greeks and Romans believed doors, gates, rivers, frontiers and crossroads held spiritual meanings regarding transitioning, leaving one area and going somewhere else, a change in directions physically and spiritualty; therefore rituals of protection and rituals regarding change (transition) were done at crossroads.
+In Graeco-Roman society, rituals of protection were done at crossroads and purification ritual remains were left at the crossroads.
+The Greeks and Romans believed doors, gates, rivers, frontiers and crossroads held spiritual meanings regarding transitioning, leaving one area and going somewhere else, a change in directions physically and spiritually; therefore rituals of protection and rituals regarding change (transition) were done at crossroads.

 An 11th-century homily called De Falsis Deis tells us that Mercury or Odin were honored on crossroads.